Tennis: Monte Carlo Masters Results - UrduPoint

 Tennis: Monte Carlo Masters Results

-Monte Carlo Masters results on Thursday (x denotes seeding; players representing Russia and Belarus are banned from competing under the name or flag of Russia or Belarus until further notice)
+Monte Carlo Masters results on Friday (x denotes seeding; players representing Russia and Belarus are banned from competing under the name or flag of Russia or Belarus until further notice):